For this blog, I hand over the baton to Mark (@mullionvagrant) as he plans for his trip up north to tackle The Outer Hebridean Way.

 Getting to the outer Hebrides is a major undertaking.
 I have chosen to fly into Glasgow from Bristol and then catch a small plane to Barra, before hiking across the islands.
 I will then get a ferry back to the mainland and a bus to Inverness where I will catch a return flight.

-Road-The distance by road from Oban to London is roughly 500 Miles.
-This is the same distance as London to the French Alps.
+Road: The distance by road from Oban to London is roughly 500 miles, the same distance as from London to the French Alps.

-Ferry-Caledonian MacBrayne Ferries run all the ferries linking Scottish Mainland to the Outer Hebrides.
-Oban is the mainland port for ferries to Barra and Castlebay, whilst Ullapool is the mainland port for ferries to Stowaway and Lewis.
+Ferry: Caledonian MacBrayne Ferries operate all the ferry routes linking the Scottish mainland to the Outer Hebrides.
+Oban is the mainland port for ferries to Barra and Castlebay, while Ullapool serves as the mainland port for ferries to Stornoway and Lewis.

-Air-at the Southern tip of the Outer Hebrides is the airport of Barra famous for having the only scheduled air service landing strip on a beach.
-I will be arriving this way, which has it’s own complications as I can not carry camping gas on the plane and have to source some on arrival-no mean feat."
+Air: At the southern tip of the Outer Hebrides is Barra Airport, renowned for having the only scheduled air service that lands on a beach.
+I will be arriving this way, which presents its own challenges, such as being unable to carry camping gas on the plane and needing to source it upon arrival—a task that is not easy."

 I'd like to say a big thank you and a huge good luck to Mark as he sets off on his trip!